PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter One3.md

 “Come on.” said Kim and took firm steps towards the greater village hubbub, his hand grabbing Tom.

-“No, wait!” burst Jack, his interest in the pip confirmed.
+“No!" burst Jack, "Wait!", his interest in the pip confirmed.

 Kim stopped but kept his grip on Tom, her jumper stretching as she turned to Jack: “I’ve got three.”